iZeaoGamer/Zector/major.md

 - Fixed proxy not working as expected.
 - Fixed proxy authentication problem not verifying you within the join event.
 - The proxy we use, is basically like Bungeecord.
 So in other words - Bungeecord in MCPE.
 The same messages, the same ol system, ported to bedrock edition.
 Now, we can be a proper network. ;D
+- Added offline support finally for /alias!
+- Alias recode 3.0.0 includes more fixes, optimization, a MySQLDatabase implementation for /alias, and so much more.
+- Added new chat formatted text for /alias.
+- You can now check for players that are offline, but have joined this server before.
+How awesome is that? ;D That way, if you want to alias someone that's offline, then you can do so!
+Just by typing /alias <player> ip/device>.
+Yay!
+This is something a lot of staff wanted, which will be provided in V13.
+- Fixed player name duplicating in /alias ip and /alias device.
+Especially /alias device. ;)
+- /alias is no longer stored in a config.
+It's now stored via a MySQL Database, increasing its better benefits within the plugin. ;D
+- When using an incorrect type of Alias, it'll now say "Wrong usage", rather than just not work.